 Conclusion

 A trip to see brown bears eating salmon in Katmai National Park is very expensive and needs careful planning.
-If you book too early, there may not be any bears at the falls due to late salmon arrival and you will be disappointed after spending a lot of money.
-I recommend using Alaska miles to fly to King Salmon Island and using Katmai Air to make a day trip to Brooks Falls.
+If you book a trip too early in the season, there may not be any bears at the falls due to late salmon arrival and you will be disappointed after spending a lot of money.
+I recommend using Alaska miles to fly to King Salmon Island and using Katmai Air in early September to make a day trip to Brooks Falls.

 Leave A Comment